TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Ctrl/Properties/CruserId.rst

 cruser\_id
 ==========

-:aspect:`Datatype`
+.. confval:: cruser_id

-    string (field name)
+   :type: string (field name)

-:aspect:`Scope`
-    Proc.
+   :Scope: Proc.

-:aspect:`Description`
    Field name, which is automatically set to the uid of the backend user (be\_users) who originally created the record.
    Is never modified again.
 Typically the name "cruser\_id" is used for that field.
    See :ref:`tstamp <ctrl-reference-tstamp>` example.